Sylar: Powers and abilities

 Of all the powers Sylar has acquired, the most prominently used is telekinesis, which is the first power he took.
 In contrast to the limited abilities Brian Davis displayed, Sylar's skills are far more advanced; he exhibits both fine control (precisely cutting open the skulls of his victims) and sheer force (flipping a police van), can enhance his own strength and durability to superhuman levels, and can control a person's motor skills in a manner similar to Eric Doyle's puppet mastery.
 Tests done on Sylar by Bennet's associate Hank show no overt signs of powers other than telekinesis; while their tests show that he possesses other powers, they are unable to identify what they are.
 In "The Hard Part", Sylar demonstrates he can use at least two of his acquired abilities at the same time.

 During his first killing spree, Sylar acquires or displays the following abilities:

 After being injected with the Shanti virus by the Company, Sylar loses all of his abilities.
 After he is cured at the end of the second season, he only regains his abilities of intuitive aptitude and telekinesis.
 Sylar's empathic mimicry, which Arthur says he has had all along, is also present.
 In the third and fourth seasons, Sylar acquires or displays the following abilities:

 In "It's Coming", Sylar learns how to gain abilities without removing a person's brain, obtaining Elle Bishop's power of electric manipulation by empathizing with her and convincing her to let go of her anger.
 This empathy allowed him to retain the use of Brian Davis' telekinesis after being cured of the virus, due to the guilt he felt over his death.
 Arthur explains that Sylar possessed this ability all along.
 Despite possessing this ability, he has returned to killing to obtain new powers, though he later uses this method to obtain James Martin's shapeshifting ability, Nathan Petrelli's ability to fly, and also Lydia's empathy.

-As a side effect of the use of the shapeshifting ability when used in combination with his acquired psychometry, his mind has begun to fracture into the different personas of those whom he has shapeshifted into, and residual physical characteristics have started to appear, such as his adopted mother when he came into contact with the dried blood on the scissors, he killed her with.
+As a side effect of the use of the shapeshifting ability when used in combination with his acquired psychometry, his mind has begun to fracture into the different personas of those whom he has shapeshifted into, and residual physical characteristics have started to appear, such as his adoptive mother when he came into contact with the dried blood on the scissors he killed her with.
 As stated in "I Am Sylar", his "Achilles' heel" in the back of his head has been relocated due to his continued shapeshifting, making him harder to stop.
 Aside from superhuman abilities, Sylar is very intelligent and manipulative and possesses decent hand-to-hand combat skills, as seen when he fights Peter Petrelli.